Supporting Reconciliation With Indigenous Peoples

 The ABCFP’s efforts to support reconciliation can be seen in the following initiatives:

-In 2021 the ABCFP is working to distribute to First Nations across the province a new publication, Introduction to the ABCFP, explaining the different types of forest professionals, their commitment to forest stewardship, and the role of the ABCFP plays as a regulator in registering forest professionals, ensuring their competence, and to hold forest professionals accountable for their practice and conduct;
+- The ABCFP publication, Introduction to the ABCFP, was mailed to First Nations communities across the province in 2021.
+The brochure explains the different types of forest professionals, their commitment to forest stewardship and reconciliation, and the role of the ABCFP plays as a regulator in registering forest professionals, ensuring their competence, and holding forest professionals accountable for their practice and conduct;

 - As part of their annual registration renewal, all forest professionals must indicate whether they have adequate knowledge about Indigenous Peoples, culture, Aboriginal rights and title interests, and concerns with forest land and resource use, in order to carry out their professional job responsibilities;